Share this article

 Generally speaking though, wild parrots eat a mixture of seeds, nuts, fruits, vegetables, mineral-rich soil, insects and a variety of other tropical plants.

-• 50-70% of your parrot’s diet will be made up of pellets specifically formulated for parrots.
+• 50-60% of your parrot’s diet will be made up of pellets specifically formulated for parrots.
 These generally contain seeds, grains, vitamin supplements, fruit and plant extracts.
+Avoid seed mixes, where your parrot can just pick out the bits they like best, and leave the rest, as this can lead to nutritional deficiencies.

 • Up to 10% seeds and nuts - these are great to be used as treats - not when feeding your parrot their daily meal, but for your parrot’s training sessions.